stock2shop/website/README.md

 ---

-## 2. Site Structure
+## 2. Sections
-The next 6 sections contain instructions to create new pages and show differences in layout and meta data.
+The sections contain instructions to create new pages and show differences in layout and meta data.
 Titles get converted into Title Case so no need for capitalization.
 The capitalization in the Front Matter so in cases lik acronyms eg 'B2B' this should be capitalised in the Front Matter.

 ### 2.1.
 Articles